 What type of ranges does the club have?

 The club facilities include clay trap ranges (2 ranges @ 16 yards for 5 shooters with 25 yard handicap capability), covered outdoor ranges (7, 25, 50, 75, 100, 150, 200, 300 yards), and an archery range.
 Firearms include all calibers and propellant types up to 50 caliber (but stopping at BMG or larger).
-The ranges are opened from Sunrise or 8am (Mon-Sat), and 9am Sunday until Sunset.
+The ranges are opened each day from 9am until Sunset.
 Our indoor air gun range is opened on "air gun practice" days to accommodate winter early dusk and shooters that wish to keep their skills sharpened.

 When are Hunter Safety Classes offered and how do I sign up?